 Philadelphus will grow on all types of soil, clay, chalk, sandy, and will thrive on any PH in the soil, and in any position, sheltered or exposed.
 Philadelphus is a shrub you can plant wherever you like and it will thrive.
 The only conditions to cause Philadelphus problems (in common with many plants and shrubs,) is boggy, wet, and poorly drained soil.

 Although Philadelphus will benefit from pruning it is not essential every year.
 If the shrub is getting too large, has developed some some spindly branches, or you notice it is flowering less, prune to promote more growth and vigour.
 The best time to prune Philadelphus is after flowering, which will be later in July usually, and cut back to good bud and /or remove about a quarter of the the old growth.
 Like all shrubs regular pruning of the older growth with promote new growth and better flowering .

 Good varieties of Philadelphus for the garden.

 Popular, easy to grow varieties, include 'Belle Etoile' illustrated above right, a more compact variety up to 2m, fully hard arching branches with many very fragrant flowers.
-P. coronarius 'Variegatus' has small but very fragrant flowers, fully hardy and tolerant of most growing conditions, and P. coronarius combines well with Euphorbia to create a really bright green effect) P. 'Boule d'Argent' is less fragrant but has semi double to double white flowers.
+P. coronarius 'Variegatus' has small but very fragrant flowers, fully hardy and tolerant of most growing conditions, and P. coronarius combines well with Euphorbia to create a really bright green effect.
+P. 'Boule d'Argent' is less fragrant, but has the added advantage of semi double to double white flowers.
 There is a golden yellow leaved variety P.'Aureus' which grows up to 2.5m. and also P. Manteau d'Hermine' compact with very fragrant flowers.

-The shortness of this text is a testament to how easy it is to grow Philadelphus is and so rewarding with its profusion of blooms and scent.
+The shortness of this text is a testament to how easy it is to grow Philadelphus, and so rewarding, with its profusion of blooms and scent.